Police Corps (Slovakia): Uniform

-Typical Slovak police uniforms consist of a black or dark green beret.
-The vest, shirt or jacket will have Polícia scripted on the reverse.
+Typical Slovak police uniforms consist of a black cap or beret.
+The vest, shirt or jacket will have Polícia scripted on the reverse and also on front with rank and personal number.
 A tactical belt and black slacks follow.
-Black combat boots or shoes depending on region or rank.
+Black combat boots or shoes depending on region or police function.

 Weather also plays a key role, officers typically opt for short sleeves in summer and spring and long sleeve or jackets during the winter months.
 Uniforms are typically unisex and do not vary from male to female.